vishalkuo/Cheers/README.md

 ## About
-Python machine learning program capabale of guessing where in Italy a wine came from depending on certain properties.
+Python machine learning program capable of guessing where in Italy a wine came from depending on certain properties.
 Currently accurate to on average, 65% and best case, 80%.
 <!--This is a machine learning program designed to make you sound fancier. -->